arooj1/projects_2021/README.md

 - Do our sentiments get influenced by international / national affairs?

 ## 2-DATA COLLECTION
-The follwoing areas will be considered for data collection purposes.
+The follwoing areas will be considered for data collection purposes.  !FIXME: Add Reddit

 ![title](images/data_collection.PNG)